 Remote teams need tools to work effectively.
 However there are so many online tools available and the choice can be overwhelming.
 What type of tools do you really need and which are the best tools for your remote team?

-A well-chosen system of tools allows teams to plan projects, allocate work, align schedules and communicate effectively.
+Firstly, a well-chosen system of tools allows teams to plan projects, allocate work, align schedules and communicate effectively.
 These online tools become really important to maximize productivity and build culture in a company with distributed employees.

 We take a look at the common categories and your leading options.